 True story, so subheadings appear with year and date of action.

 Think Highway to Heaven, Touched by an Angel & Superman.
 Episodes will center around young people Jesus meets and their life issues.

 Today’s young people like to do things on their iphones.
 The audience gets to use its computers and iphones to vote on the ending of each episode.

 Actors in their 20s.
 Most of the primary actors will be in their twenties.
 After all, Jesus had just turned 30.
 (See below)

-21st-century vocabulary in robes.
+21st-century vocabulary in tunics.
 To help young people connect with first-century Bible-based episodes, 21st-century vocabulary is used.

 Today’s teens and young adults like superheroes and science fiction.
 There are subtle similarities in this series. (a) The pilot begins with a shooting star landing and becoming Jesus. (b) Jesus is called the God-Man and the God-King. (c) When he works a miracle, there is likely to be a glow or lightning flash to indicate the supernatural just happened.